quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part68_Deprecating_the.md

 :p What does this pseudocode represent?
 ??x
 This pseudocode represents an update step for oﬄ-policy Sarsa with function approximation.
-It calculates the eligibility trace and updates the weight vector \(w\) based on the difference between the actual return and the predicted value, ensuring that the learning process is biased towards the target policy.
+It calculates the eligibility trace and updates the weight vector $w$ based on the difference between the actual return and the predicted value, ensuring that the learning process is biased towards the target policy.

 ---